Anxiety Disorders: Definition, Symptoms, Types and Treatment

 Diet Change.
 The person must cut down on some specific foods and drinks that contain caffeine, i.e. coffee, tea, cola, energy drinks, and chocolate.
 As caffeine is a mood-altering drug and triggers the symptoms of anxiety disorder.

 Physical Fit.
-Regular exercise and better sleep practice improves mental wellbeing and reduces stress-causing brain chemicals.
+Regular exercise and better sleep practice improve mental well-being.
+It also reduces stress-causing brain chemicals.

 Relaxation and Good sleep.
-To better deal with the situation, make sure you are getting good rest and follow a peaceful bedtime routine.
+To better deal with the situation, make sure you are getting good rest.
+Also, ensure you follow a peaceful bedtime routine.

 Doctor Recommendation.
 It is recommended that you must consult your doctor before popping any type of mind-relaxing or sleep pill.
-For herbal remedies also, one must consult a certified doctor.
+Also, even if you’re opting for herbal remedies, one must consult a certified doctor.